The preamble provides a sample pipeline with 3 tables:

 ) -> Pipeline

-Parameters: - sql_dir: Directory containing SQL files - dialect: SQL dialect (bigquery, snowflake, postgres, etc.) - pattern: Glob pattern for matching SQL files (default: "*.sql") - query_id_from: How to determine query IDs: - "filename": Use filename without extension (default) - "comment": Extract from first line comment -- query_id: name - template_context: Variables for Jinja2 template substitution (see Template Variables)
+Parameters: - sql_dir: Directory containing SQL files - dialect: SQL dialect (bigquery, snowflake, postgres, etc.) - pattern: Glob pattern for matching SQL files (default: "*.sql") - query_id_from: How to determine query IDs: - "filename": Use filename without extension (default) - "comment": Extract from first line comment -- query_id: name - template_context: Variables for Jinja2 template substitution (see Template Variables) - allow_symlinks: Whether to follow symbolic links when loading files (default: False).
+Set to True only if you trust the directory contents, as symlinks could point to files outside the intended directory.

 Pattern Parameter: